2007 - 2011

 The Swedish Cancer Society grants Professor Magnus Essand a total of SEK 13.5 million in grants, of which SEK 4.5 million is dedicated to the development of ELC-4016.
 The remaining SEK 9 million is granted for planning and conducting a clinical study with ELC-301 for CAR T-cell treatment of B-cell lymphoma.
 In addition, UU Innovation grants Di Yu 250 TSEK for preclinical proof-of-concept studies of ELC-401.

 The Sjöberg Foundation grants professor Magnus Essand SEK 6 million, half of which is dedicated to preclinical development of ELC-4017.
 Di Yu is granted the prestigious Göran Gustafsson Stiftelse Prize in Medicine for Young Researchers for his research of CAR T-cells and oncolytic viruses8.
-VirEx AB changes its name to Elicera Therapeutics AB.
+VirEx AB changes its name to Elicera Therapeutics AB, recruits a CEO and new Board of Directors, and completes its first round of financing.